quevlu/resize-image-ratio/README.md

 # resize-image-ratio

-This library allows to you for resizing images with custom width and height and keeps the same mime type from origin and give a preview image of resizing image.
+This library allows to you for resizing images with custom width and height and keeps the same mime type from the origin and gives a preview image of resizing image.

 ## Use